bastienboutonnet/sheetwork/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment information:**
- - Are you on a vemv?
+ - Are you on a venv?
  - Which Python?
  - Which version are you running (`sheetload --version`)